herofilo/StormCat/StormCat/README.txt

 VERSION HISTORY
 ---------------
-* v1.9.1 (20191016):
+* v1.10.0 (20191021):
+	- A fingerprint is associated to every addon, for inequivocally identifying an addon and detecting duplicates
 	- The name of the current Catalogue is now displayed in red whenever any change has been made to it that needs to be saved to file.
+	- Catalogue page: an option for refreshing the information for every addon in the current Catalogue has been added.
+	- Catalogue Management page:
-	- The table of catalogues in the Catalogue Management page now offers new information about the catalogues in the Catalogue Index:
+		- The table of catalogues now offers new information about the catalogues in the Catalogue Index:
 			- Count of addons
 			- Last updated
 			- Version
+		- New options in contextual menu:
+			- Select All addons
+			- Select addons in the selected Duplicate Group
+			- Compare selected addons by fingerprint
+			- Compare by fingerprint addon in the selected Duplicate Group
+	- New criterium for identifying duplicate addons: fingerprint
+	- Comparison of addons in a Catalogue by fingerprint
-	- Comparison of Catalogues, between the current Catalogue and any other selected in the Catalogue Management table
+	- Comparison of Catalogues: new option for comparing the addons contained in the current Catalogue against any other selected in the Catalogue Management table
 	- Some minor bug fixes